vimalavinisha/angular2-image-popup/README.md

 ## Features
+- Angular module to import this library
-- Angular module with a directive inside to display an image gallery
+- Angular component to display the image gallery
 - AOT support
-- Angular >=2 (it's also working with Angular 4 beta)
+- Angular >=2 (it's also working with Angular 4 beta, as you can see in `demo/webpack`)
-- Tested with Webpack2 + Treeshaking and also inside a Lazy loaded module
+- Tested with Webpack2 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
 - and so on...

-## How to use?
+## How to use it?
+(TODO update this chapter to 3.0.0)

 ### Webpack